 Higher Arsenic and Mercury Levels

 Gluten-free eaters beware.
-According to a May report, “The Unintended Consequences of a Gluten-Free Diet,” new research indicates that gluten-free dieters may be at greater risk of exposure to two highly-toxic metals, arsenic and mercury.
-Both metals tend to bio-accumulate in rice, a popular gluten-free substitute grain.
+According to a May report, “The Unintended Consequences of a Gluten-Free Diet,” new research indicates that gluten-free dieters may be at greater risk of exposure to two highly-toxic metals, arsenic, and mercury.
+Both metals tend to bioaccumulate in rice, a popular gluten-free substitute grain.

-Compared to data from for about 7,000 people on a regular diet, arsenic levels for the gluten-free group were nearly 50 percent higher, and mercury levels were 70 percent higher.
+Compared to data from about 7,000 people on a regular diet, arsenic levels for the gluten-free group were nearly 50 percent higher, and mercury levels were 70 percent higher.

 DANGERS OF HEAVY METALS